19 Dec 2019

 How to Configure your App for iOS 13 Dark Mode?

-Apple launched the much-awaited iOS 13 updates globally on September 19.
-One of the biggest features of this update was the system-wide iOS 13 dark mode.
-While this feature is a joy to the users using Apple devices, it’s a task for iOS developers to prepare an app ready for iOS 13 dark mode.
+Apple launched iOS 13 updates on September 19. iOS 13 dark mode One of the biggest and Latest features of this update. it is a task for iOS Application developers to prepare an app for iOS 13 dark mode.

 Dark Mode introduces a dramatic new look for iPhone.
 It’s thoughtfully designed to make every element on the screen easier on your eyes and is seamlessly integrated throughout the system.
 And it’s simple to turn on from Control Center or set to automatically turn on at night.

-here is useful info and steps showing how they can prep up an existing iOS app for iOS 13 dark mode.
+Below steps showing how developers can update an existing iOS app for iOS 13 dark mode.

-- It’s not too hard to implement iOS 13 dark mode despite its system-wide scale.
+- It is not hard to implement iOS 13 dark mode in existing or New Application.

-1. Let’s start with changing system colors iOS 13 dark mode:
+1. Let’s ready to change colors with iOS 13 dark mode:

 - label.color = UIColor.secondaryLabel

-Most images look great in iOS 13 dark mode.
-However, you may still end up finding some images which look a unsuitable for dark mode.
+Most of the images look beautiful in iOS 13 dark mode.
+However, you may still be searching some images which looking unsuitable for iOS 13 dark mode.

-Now you can adjust images for dark mode in the same way as text is adjusted.
+You can set images for iOS 13 dark mode in the same way as a label is set.

 3. Programmatically Changes in iOS 13 Dark Mode

-Developer can made changes in appearance programmatically in iOS 13 dark mode.
+The developer can make changes in appearance programmatically in Latest iOS 13 dark mode.
 Here is an example

 override func traitCollectionDidChange(_ previousTraitCollection: UITraitCollection?)